Customer Lifetime Model Ensure High Customer Value and Low Customer Aquisition Costs Over Time

 This kind of analysis should lead you to supply a better quality product in the first place, and one that resells itself with minimal intervention from you.
 It is not just a matter of the razor and the razor blade.

-My advice is to establish a close relationship with customers that does not require high expense per customer.
-An example of this might be to hold user conferences, or when the customer is buying one product it is one of a range that supplies several slightly different needs.
+My advice is to establish a close relationship with customers that does not require high expense per customer and an enduring customer lifetime model.
+An example of this in B2B, might be to hold user conferences, or when the customer is buying one product it is one of a range that supplies several slightly different needs.

-In the consumer area, you can of course look at data that will have more data point than in B2B.
+In the consumer area, you can of course look at data that will have more data points than in B2B.
 You can look at numbers like, the percentage of customers who order each each year, the annual spend of each customer, or the amount spent.
-Don’t forget at the same time to assess the direct and indirect costs per year of servicing those customers.
+Don’t forget at the same time, to assess the direct and indirect costs per year of servicing those customers.